DafetiteOgaga/custom_commands/README.md

    * pull command - updates your local machine from remote
    * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice
    * createRepo command - creates a github repository right from the command line
+   * deleteRepo command - deletes a github repository right from the command line
    * cloneRepo command - clone a repository with less commands
    * betty linter command
    * pycode command - a pycodestyle (PEP 8) linter